 - 54. In this section the Actuary should provide an executive summary of methodologies used in arriving at their Opinion including the following: - a.
+Confirmation whether the starting point for determining the EBS TPs is the audited financial statement reserves and their corresponding basis (GAAP/IFRS).
+Brief discussion around the reasoning and the process when a starting point other than the audited financial statements is used. - b.
 Brief commentary on the extent to which the data underlying the EBS TPs is the same as the data underlying the calculation of insurance reserves as reported in the audited GAAP financial statements for the insurer.
 Where the data underlying the EBS TPs cannot be reconciled to the data underlying the audited GAAP financial statements, the reasons should be clearly documented.
-For the purposes of data integrity, this section should include disclosure of the senior official(s) of the regulated entity(s) upon whom the Actuary relied for preparation of the data.
-The commentary should cover whether additional data checks have been performed by the Actuary if any. - b.
-Brief discussion of how the Actuary arrived at their actuarial estimates of the insurer's aggregate TPs, including main assumptions, use of expert judgment, actuarial methods, allowance for Binary Events / ENIDS and discussions related to any ranges of reasonable estimates produced (where applicable), along with the date(s) through which data or other information has been considered in developing the findings included in the report.
+For the purposes of data integrity, this section should include a brief description of the main sources of data, the main data processing steps and segmentation as well as disclosure of the senior official(s) of the regulated entity(s) upon whom the Actuary relied for preparation of the data.
+The commentary should cover whether additional data checks have been performed by the Actuary if any.